emmaking-smith/HiTEA/README.md

 Note that these files are a compilation of numerous modules.
 The user should manually run the modules of interest.
 There are commented headings within the R files to assist in understanding which set of code and functions a user may be interested in running.
 3. Random Forest variable importances are calculated as laid out in Random_Forest_Importances.ipynb
 4. ANOVA-Tukey is then performed as described in Buchwald.R / Ullmann.R / Hetero_hydrogenation.R / Homo_hydrogenation.R
-5. PCA of the ligands is performed as described in Ligand_PCA.ipynb
+5. PCA of the ligands is performed as described in Example_Ligand_PCA.ipynb